 Variable Universal life insurance can only be sold by agents who have a securities license in addition to their life insurance license.

 There are two components of this policy: one, the actual death benefit (annually renewing term insurance).
 Two, a cash account held outside the insurance companies general account.

-In a VUL policy, this is called a “separate account.”
+In a VUL policy, the cash value is called the “separate account.”
 The separate account allows investment in stocks, bonds and other securities options.

-There can be significant load fees built into these policies to be aware of.
+There can be significant loads and fees built into these policies to be aware of.
 However, the potential for higher growth or loss is the highlight of Variable Universal Life.